Zuras: Fictional character biography

 Zuras was born in Titanos, the first city of the Eternals, and is the son of the Eternals Kronos and Daina, and brother of A'Lars (Mentor).
 With his wife Cybele, he has a daughter Thena and is also the uncle of Thanos and Starfox and the nephew of Uranos.

 Zuras was a warrior and vied with his brother A'lars (whom he exiled into space) for leadership of the Eternals of Titanos following Kronos' death.
 Zuras was the first Eternal to form a Uni-Mind by creating the first ritual of the Uni-Mind, and was therefore chosen to become the leader of the Eternals of Earth.
 He was mistaken for the Greek god Zeus many times in the past, and ultimately forged a pact with Zeus to keep their people at peace.
 When Kro spread chaos in the 1940s, Zuras sent Makkari to oppose him.
 He also forced the Forgotten One into exile, stripped him of his name, and forbade the Eternals from communicating with him.
-Zuras appears to have been well-traveled, since his quarters in Olympia were decorated with a jukebox, two six-shooters and battle-axes.

 Zuras authorized Thena to resume her battles against the Deviants, and ordered her and Makkari to battle against Zakka in New York.
 He also aided Mr. Bradford, a government agent, in studying the Celestials.
 Zuras used his psychic abilities to learn about the Celestial spacecraft and discovered that the Fourth Celestial Host was on its way.
 He initiated the first Uni-Mind fusion of Eternals in modern times to attempt to communicate with Arishem.
-He ended the Uni-Mind fusion, and traveled to New York City and addressed the public on the subject of the Celestial host on a television broadcast.
-He explored the tomb of Dromedan the Brain-Snatcher, and battled Dromedan.
-He then assisted the U.S. State Department in the investigation of the Celestial threat.

-Zuras later encountered Thor.
 Zuras initiated a second Uni-Mind fusion to engage the Celestial mothership, but this was interrupted by Odin and Zeus to prevent the Eternals from interfering in a pact the gods had made with the Celestials.
-Zuras briefly battled Zeus.
 Zuras then allied himself with Odin and initiated the third Uni-Mind to combat the Fourth Host of Celestials in Peru.
 While fused with the Eternals in the Uni-Mind formation, Zuras attacked the Fourth Celestial host.
-The Uni-Mind was blown apart by a cosmic blast from the Celestials Gammenon and Jemiah, causing it to disintegrate into its component Eternals, and the backlash caused Zuras's brain death.
-Even then, Zuras' spirit continued to exist within his body, until his body was finally destroyed by freeing Thena from a Brain-Mine, at which point Zuras spirit left his body.
-Zuras's spirit still seems to exist, as it has appeared at times within Olympia, such as when Ikaris challenged Thena for the title of Prime Eternal.
+The Uni-Mind was blown apart by a cosmic blast from the Celestials Gammenon and Jemiah, causing it to disintegrate into its component Eternals, and the backlash rendered Zuras brain dead.
+Zuras's body is later destroyed by the Deviants.